 As with painting any items, use drop cloths underneath and around the item to be painted.
 Also, tape off any areas that need to be protected.

 For interior applications, use two coats of whatever finishing stain you’ve chosen, or a stain inhibiting primer and topcoat for paint.

-For staining an exterior piece of plywood, you should use, at the minimum, two coats of opaque stain, preferably applied with a brush for maximum penetration.
-If you are working with a large area, then you may be tempted to use a roller.
+For staining an exterior piece of plywood, you should use, at a minimum, two coats of opaque stain, preferably applied with a brush for maximum penetration.
+If you are working with a large area, you may be tempted to use a roller.
 This can be done only if you are careful to use pressure on the roller to get stain into every surface.
 Avoid using a sprayer, as it does not provide adequate penetration into the wood.